SkyBlueRW/SkyBlueRW.github.io/_posts/2023-05-25-news-from-ragged-data.md

 ### The Practical Aspect <a name="news"></a>

-At last, we got the nowcasting model that can handdle jagged data flow and comes with reliable estimation.
-The quest now remains what can we get from it?
+Finally, we have developed a nowcasting model capable of handling jagged data flow, along with a reliable method for estimating it.
+Now the question arises: what can we gain from it?

-**Forecast of Every Modeled Economic Indicator**
+**Forecast of Every Economic Indicator**

-Firstly, as the original purpose, the nowcasting model can help to forecast key economic indicators based on the comovement of other economic indicators.
-As a matter of fact, equipped with the Kalman Filter, the model is able to provide forecast for every economic indicators $$y_t$$ for the peirod when they are not published yet.
+Let's begin with the original purpose of the nowcasting model: forecast key economic indicators based on co-movement and lead/lag effect of other economics indicators via the DFM structure.
+As a matter of fact, equipped with the Kalman Filter, the model can provide forecast for every single economic indicator $$y_t$$ we include before their publish.

-What's even better is that the model present forecast in an insightful way such that forecast of variable of interest is updated as weighted sum of news measured as different between realization and forcast of other variables.
-It's quite a similar logic to what an economist would do, making the model easily fit into an existing process.
+The nowcasting model is able to update its forecasts on a variable of interest continuously as new data becomes available, offering consistent and updated insights.
+As illustrated belowm the forecast for the variable of interest is updated as a weighted sum of news, which are measured as the difference between actual realization of our forecast of all other variables.
+The approach allows us to identify the suprising news that essentially changes our forecast.
+It aligns with the logical reasoning of economic research, making the model intuive and easily adaptable to an existing process.

 $$
 \begin{aligned}